cypress-io/cypress-docker-images/CONTRIBUTING.md

 The [factory/.env](./factory/.env) in the `master` branch should be maintained with the latest stable and supported versions.
 An exception is the `FACTORY_DEFAULT_NODE_VERSION` which should be set to the [Node.js Active LTS](https://nodejs.org/en/about/previous-releases) version, not the "Current" version.

 To publish a new image for `factory`, `base`, `browsers`, or `included`, open a PR with the desired version(s) updated in the [factory/.env](./factory/.env) file.
-If you change any of the following environment variables in [factory/.env](./factory/.env), then you should also bump the `FACTORY_VERSION` in the same file and make a note of the change in the factory [CHANGELOG](./factory/CHANGELOG.md):
+If you change installation scripts or any of the following environment variables in [factory/.env](./factory/.env), then you should also bump the `FACTORY_VERSION` in the same file and make a note of the change in the factory [CHANGELOG](./factory/CHANGELOG.md):

 - `BASE_IMAGE`
 - `FACTORY_DEFAULT_NODE_VERSION`
 - `YARN_VERSION`

-You should not change the `FACTORY_VERSION` or make an entry into the factory [CHANGELOG](./factory/CHANGELOG.md) if you are only changing browser versions or the Cypress version.
+You should not change the `FACTORY_VERSION` or make an entry into the factory [CHANGELOG](./factory/CHANGELOG.md) if you are only changing browser versions, geckodriver version or the Cypress version.

 Once the PR is merged into the `master` branch, the corresponding images will be pushed to [Docker Hub](https://hub.docker.com/u/cypress) and to the [Amazon ECR (Elastic Container Registry) Public Gallery](https://gallery.ecr.aws/cypress-io) via an automated script run through [CircleCI](circle.yml).
 Please check that the CI jobs pass after merge.
 Any CI failure can cause the release process to be interrupted.